muntsie/beepds/README.md

 # beepds
-an employee recognition app that draws customers to a company website
+a recognition app that draws others in to recognize a person or a group